 The Department is involved in conducting various Research works in the form of Dissertation, Socio-Legal Projects, Ph.D.
 Thesis, Major- Minor Projects etc.

-The faculties of the department are continuously involve in the Legal Research through paper publications in reputed National Journal & Periodicals and paper presentations in various National and International Seminars.
+The faculties of the department are continuously involved in the Legal Research through paper publications in reputed National Journal & Periodicals and paper presentations in various National and International Seminars.

-The Department of Law is the Research Center since its inception.
+The Department of Law is the Research Centre since its inception.
 It is instrumental in providing assistance to Research Scholars for completing their Ph.D. in Law.
 The area of ongoing research work covers a very wide arena including Business Laws, Cyber Laws, Constitutional and Administrative Laws, Labour Laws, Intellectual Property Laws, Environmental Laws, International Law, International Economic Law, International Trade Law, and Criminal Law.
-There are 48 Ph.D.
-Research Scholars registered under the Center, 2 Ph.D. seats are vacant under the Research Center.
+There are 13 Ph.D.
+Research Scholars registered under the Centre, 37 Ph.D. seats are vacant under the Research Centre.
 After the implementation of Maharashtra Public Universities Act, 2016, currently there is one recognized supervisor to guide Ph.D. research Work in the Department.

-The following is the list of Ph.D Scholars enrolled with the Research Center at PGTD of Law, RTMNU:1.
+The following is the list of Ph.D.
+Scholars enrolled with the Research Centre at PGTD of Law, RTMNU:1.
 Research scholar Enrolled for Ph.D.
-2. The list of Scholars already awarded with PH.D degree from 2014-2019 (Click Here)
+2. The list of Scholars already awarded with PH.D degree from 2014-2020 (Click Here)